taylorwood/lein-native-image/README.md

 ## Notes

+GraalVM and Substrate VM's support for AOT compilation and native images is evolving.
+There are [limitations](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md) and [unsupported features](https://github.com/oracle/graal/blob/master/substratevm/REFLECTION.md) you will likely encounter.
+This release was tested with GraalVM 1.0.0-RC1 EE; some of these notes may not apply to future releases.
+At least one AOT issue has been fixed since 1.0.0-RC1, but you must build Substrate VM locally to get unreleased fixes.

 When the `:opts ["-H:+ReportUnsupportedElementsAtRuntime"]` flag is set, some `native-image` build issues will be deferred as runtime exceptions.
 To avoid spurious runtime errors, don't use this flag for "production" builds.

-You may need to specify `:opts ["-H:EnableURLProtocols=http"]` when using some HTTP libraries.
+You may need to specify `:opts ["-H:EnableURLProtocols=http"]` to use HTTP libraries.
+_HTTPS is currently in development and unsupported!_

 Specifying `:jvm-opts ["-Dclojure.compiler.direct-linking=true"]` might allow for better optimizations by GraalVM.